gbencke/ProfitChartBot/README.md

 ![Configuration](./configuration.png)

-$${\color{red}This repo is deprecated, as Nelogica has a new realtime quote / order routing API that is very affordable, I strongly suggest using it instead of this project.}$$
+<code style="color: red">This repo is deprecated, as Nelogica has a new realtime quote / order routing API that is very affordable, I strongly suggest using it instead of this project.</code>